-PLEASE NOTE: Donations made toward IRUSA’s Latin America Humanitarian Aid fund in excess of the support requirements for this particular emergency may be used to support other important emergency or long-term work across the region.
+PLEASE NOTE: Donations made toward IRUSA’s Latin America Humanitarian Aid fund may be used to support other important emergency or long-term work across the region.

 A massive earthquake, measured at 7.1 on the Richter scale, struck Mexico’s capital on Sept.
 19—the same day that the country’s biggest earthquake had hit 32 years prior.
 The death toll continues to rise, but at least 230 people are estimated dead and hundreds injured.

 At least 44 buildings, including homes, schools and office buildings, were destroyed, according to news reports.
 A primary school collapsed, killing 25 people, including 21 students and four teachers.
 More rescues are underway.
 Please keep them all in your prayers.

 “Children are often the most vulnerable in emergencies such as this, and we are particularly concerned because schools across the region were in session and filled with students,” said Jorge Vidal, the director of operations at Save the Children in Mexico, as reported by ABC News.

 This earthquake came some 12 days after an 8.1 magnitude earthquake struck Mexico’s southern Pacific coast.
 People had resorted to sleeping outside in fear of aftershocks, when this second earthquake hit, according to the ABC News article.

 Islamic Relief worked with local partners on the ground to get aid to those in need.